ZaidaTek/ZaidaScope/ReadMe.md

 2) Up to eight channels simultaneously

-3) Basic trigger and cursor functions.
+3) Basic trigger and cursor functions